ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 ## With Sinatra

 Reactrb works fine with Sinatra.
 Use this [Sinatra Example App](https://github.com/reactrb/reactrb-examples) to get started.

 ## Building With Rake

-If you have a larger static app (like this one) you will want to precompile your ruby code to a single js file, instead of using Reactrb-Express. *You will need a basic ruby setup (you can follow instructions for Jekyll for example.)*
+You can also build a simple front end application with no back end consisting of one JS file, one CSS file and and index.html.

-The following assumes you are building a js file called application.js, and the code is stored in a directory called react_lib.
+In the example below we will build a simple app.js file from a Hyper-react components using Opal.

 Add the following gems, and run `bundle install`.